Show Me the Right Way

-Show Me the Right Way is the second studio album by New Zealand recording artist Annabel Fay.
+Show Me the Right Way is the second (and final) studio album by New Zealand recording artist Annabel Fay.
 The album was released on April 11, 2011 through Siren Records.

 Chart performance

 Show Me the Right Way entered the New Zealand Top 40 Albums chart and peaked at #8 on April 18, 2011.
 The album spent a total of 5 weeks on the chart and is currently Fay's highest chart-placing album to date.